mre/endler.dev/content/2020/folklore/index.md

 advertisement claims the IBM 604 can do the work of 150 engineers with slide rules.
 The cursor (or runner) is the transparent part in the middle of the slide.") }}

+## Daemon

+In computing, a daemon is a background process that handles requests for services such as print spooling and file transfers, and then terminates.
+The term was coined by the programmers of [MIT's Project MAC (Mathematics and Computation)](https://www.britannica.com/topic/Project-Mac) in 1963.
+They took the name from
+[Maxwell's demon](https://en.wikipedia.org/wiki/Maxwell%27s_demon), a hypothetical creature from a thought experiment that constantly works in the background, sorting molecules.

+> The MIT programmers thought demon would be an appropriate name for a background process that worked tirelessly to perform system chores.
+But instead of using the term demon, they used daemon, which is an older form of the word. ([Reference](https://web.archive.org/web/20230405225031/https://www.techtarget.com/whatis/definition/daemon))

 ## Dashboard